IELTS Vocabulary P (Part 1)

 paleontology n.
 The branch of biology that treats of ancient life and fossil organisms.

 palette n.
-A thin tablet, with a hole for the thumb, upon which artists lay their colors for painting.
+A thin tablet, with a hole for the thumb, upon which artists lay their colours for painting.

 palinode n.
 A retraction.